FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

-In cases where the field attribute is not recognized or not supported, the rule containing the offending Edit element should be skipped-over by a vendor‟s application and should not cause a validation error.
+In cases where the field attribute is not recognized or not supported, the rule containing the offending Edit element should be skipped-over by a vendor's application and should not cause a validation error.
 The end-result will be the same as if the condition of the rule were true.

 ## GUI Layout Description